-Among the various types of stem cells, mesenchymal stem cells (MSCs) emerge promising in treating many diseases given their widespread occurrence and ability to differentiate into cells of the ectoderm, mesoderm and endoderm.
+Among the various types of stem cells, Mesenchymal Stem Cells (MSCs) emerge promising in treating many diseases given their widespread occurrence and ability to differentiate into cells of the ectoderm, mesoderm and endoderm.
 Among the various sites from which they have been isolated, the teeth show the presence of stem cell populations whose properties are at par with that of bone marrow-derived mesenchymal stem cells.
-These cells are dental MSCs.
+These cells are dental mesenchymal stem cells

 There are 2 layers in a tooth: an outer layer of enamel and an inner layer of dentine within which is the soft inner fibroblast pulp tissue.
-The dental MSCs are involved in the repair of teeth and their homeostasis.
+The dental mesenchymal stem cells are involved in the repair of teeth and their homeostasis.
 The cells are active for life to generate cells called odontoblasts in the pulp that function to repair damaged dentine.

 On the basis of the origin, the naming of dental MSCs is done.
 For example, the inner tooth pulp of adult molars yield dental pulp stem cells (DPSCs), stem cells from human exfoliated deciduous teeth (SHED), periodontal ligament stem cells (PDLSCs) and even mesenchymal stem cells from the oral mucosa gingival that are discarded during teeth procedures.
 Research published in Stem Cells International in 2016 by scientists Ledesma-Martínez and team suggested that both DPSCs and SHEDs show similar properties and transplantation effects.